-The unit classes may particularly differ with respect to appropriation of income, issue premiums, redemption fees, management fees, minimum investment amount, currency of account, or a combination of these characteristics.
+The unit classes may differ with respect to appropriation of income, issue premiums, management fees, minimum investment amount, currency of account, unit value, hedging transactions, or a combination of these characteristics.

-Due to the different setups, the economic result obtained by an investor with his investment in the

-Fund may vary, depending on the unit class of the units he has acquired.
+Due to the different setups, the economic result obtained by an investor with his investment in the Fund may vary, depending on the unit class of the units he has acquired.